"Am I Otherkin?"

 The serious acknowledgement of potential non-humanity is known as an awakening.
 It describes the feeling that, upon an event that brings your attention to otherkin or general non-humanity, something within you "wakes up" sympathetically — setting in motion a series of questioning, self-exploration, and possible lifestyle changes.
 This could refer to a spiritual awakening or instead the stirring of a repressed psychological connection with non-humanity.

 For some, this is defined as a single concrete date on which they decided to wade into living their life as otherkin.
 For others, awakening is a long and gradual process that goes beyond identifying a kintype for the first time; a process that doesn't truly end.
 Awakening can take weeks to years.
-Regardless of how it turns out, whether you're otherkin or not, you will know yourself better in the end.
+Regardless of how it turns out, whether you're otherkin or not, you will have gotten to know yourself better.

 Common Experiences